rossdavidhunter/pands-problem-set/README.md

 1. Sign into Github
 2. Navigate to the following page :(https://github.com/rossdavidhunter/pands-problem-set)
-3. On Top Right of in green click on Clone or Download button
+3. On Top Right of screen in green click on Clone or Download button
 4. Open in Desktop or download ZIP